-This condition is usually categorized as being Type I or Type II.
+This condition is usually categorized as Type I or Type II.
 Both types are caused by too much glucose in the blood and not enough in the cells.
-However, Type I diabetes occurs when the body cannot produce enough insulin and Type II occurs when the cells develop a natural resistance to the insulin, making it less effective.
+However, Type I diabetes occurs when the body cannot produce enough insulin, and Type II occurs when the cells develop a natural resistance to insulin, making it less effective.

 Whatever the case might be, both types of diabetes present themselves with symptoms that occur early on.
 People have plenty of time to spot the problem and seek out treatment.

 First of all, there are those considered to be the “classic” diabetes symptoms that have been known for a long time and are also present in both kinds of diabetes.

 Two of them go hand in hand: excessive thirst and frequent urination.

 Along with thirst, one of the early warning symptoms of diabetes is increased hunger as well.
 This is because the cells in the body do not get the energy they need from glucose, so they feel starved.

 Suffering from fatigue and weakness is common in several illnesses, but it is also caused by diabetes.

 A sudden loss of energy should always be a cause for concern.
 People with diabetes might act sluggish, but they still lose weight.
 Watch for drastic weight changes in a short amount of time.

 However, people with Type II diabetes can also suffer from frequent infections, blurry vision, itching, numbness or tingling in the hands or feet, and problems healing cuts or bruises.